 Hadoopoopadoop, Time and Material, and Sculpture in Our Time are by me, Peter Coates, a longtime software engineer and sometime artist (more about that below.)
 Just lately, I’ve been concentrating on making art, but that’s coming off a few years doing big data in New York with the Hortonworks Hadoop platform.
-Now I’m getting deeper and deeper into the Internet of Things world, with a new startup out of France so the art will be slipping into the background again.
+Now I’m getting deeper and deeper into the Internet of Things world, with a new startup out of France so the art may slip into the background again.
 This new gig will still be big data, and Hadoop will no doubt be in the mix, but it’s going to be a whole new constellation of technologies: The AWS IoT platform as well as AWS’s more conventional services, IoT devices, and all kinds of interesting protocols and hardware.
-It’s going to be interesting!
+It’s going to be fun!

 My interest in Hadoop developed from a background in other distributed computing technologies, including CORBA, Tibco, JMS, Gigaspaces, and NoSQL databases.
 I’ve mostly used Java for the last few years, but I’ve worked with C, Smalltalk, C++, and many other languages, including just lately, Haxe.
-(If you haven’t seen Haxe yet, by all means check it out ASAP.)
+(If you haven’t seen Haxe yet, by all means, check it out ASAP.)

-I have a side interest in probabilistic algorithms for processing information in unusual ways that aren’t necessarily classic “big data” (see the blog entries on analyzing the Twitter firehose in real-time and estimating Levenshtein distance from signatures.)
+I have a side interest in developing probabilistic algorithms for processing information in unusual ways that aren’t necessarily classic “big data” (see the blog entries on analyzing the Twitter firehose in real-time and estimating Levenshtein distance from signatures.)

 Sculpture in Our Time is articles about aesthetics.
 It’s not updated much and I’m going to merge it into one of the others.

 Time and Material is my place for general essays and comments: politics, love, making things, whatever.